VinitKumar01/2025-Daily-Code-Logs/README.md

 13-4-2025  || Added trpc setup & configurations, ratelimiter etc. to youtube project.

-14-4-2025 || Learnt more about trpc, Also coded the video categories schema, seeding, ui etc. in youtube project.
+14-4-2025 || Learnt more about trpc, Also coded the video categories schema, seeding, ui etc. in youtube clone project.

+15-4-2025 || Coded the studio page layout in youtube clone project.